 5 .
 Put One Foot in Front of the Other

 Point one leg out toward the camera and then crossing it over the other at the ankle or calf area.
 This move makes your legs look longer and in fact, lengthens your whole silhouette.

 If you're taking a group photo – the best place to be is in the middle with your body angled slightly!
-(I love this picture of Laurie.) 🙂 It makes a huge difference, and you'll instantly look smaller (yay!)
+It makes a huge difference, and you'll instantly look smaller (yay!)

-We'd love to hear what other tips you have for looking great in pictures ~ goodness, this is one we all struggle with, right?
+We'd love to hear what other tips you have for how to look better in pictures.
+Goodness, this is one we all struggle with, right?
 Leave your comments to share ~ we love hearing from you!